yellowme/interview/ios/README.md

 - [ ] The user should be able to log out.
 - [ ] The user should be able to view a list of pokemons (this is the main view).
 - [ ] The user session should be stored locally.
-- [ ] The user should be able to see the main view if he had already logged in.
+- [ ] The user should be able to see the main view if they had already logged in.
 - [ ] The list of pokemons should be stored locally (you don't need to store all of the pokemons returned by the API, just some of them).

 ## Bonus points